Sun-Lab-NBB/ataraxis-micro-controller/README.md

 }
 ```
 The switch uses `GetActiveCommand` method, inherited from the base Module class, to retrieve the code of the currently
 active command.
-This command is assigned to the module by the Kernel for each runtime loop cycle.
+The Kernel assigns this command to the module for each runtime loop cycle.
 To simplify code
 maintenance, we assume that all valid command codes are stored in an enumeration, in this case the `kCommands`.
 The
 switch statement matches the command code to one of the valid commands, calls the function associated with each command
 and returns `true`.
 Note, the method ***has*** to returns `true` if it recognized the command and return `false` if it